alexander-botvin/G-Orwel/README.md

 - 👋 Hi, I’m Alexander Botvin
-- 👀 I’m interested in HR analytics and tools for it: R, Power Bi, Tableau, SQL, Python etc.
+- 👀 I’m interested in HR analytics and tools for it: R, Power BI, Tableau, SQL, Python etc.
 - 🌱 I’m currently learning combinatorics
 - 💞️ I’m looking to collaborate on HR analytics projects
 - 📫 How to reach me https://www.linkedin.com/in/botvinaiu/